ash/raku-course/essentials/numbers/exercises/tens/solution/index.md

 In this solution, the combination of the modulo `%` and integer division `div` is used again.

 Notice the space before the opening parenthesis.
-It has to be there, otherwise you get a syntax error.
-We’ll return to this aspect of Raku in the section about [functions](/functions), but for now, type the code as shown above or add another pair of parentheses to surround the argument of the function — in this case, no space is needed:
+It has to be there; otherwise, you get a syntax error.
+We’ll return to [this aspect](/essentials/more-on-functions/mind-the-space) of Raku in the section about functions, but for now, type the code as shown above or add another pair of parentheses to surround the argument of the function — in this case, no space is needed:

 ```raku
     say(($n % 100) div 10);